Header photo credit: @375chicken

 Shop D, G/F, Po Hing Mansion, 2–8 Po Hing Fong, Sheung Wan, 6821 0095

 Katsumoto Sando Bar might have some competition on its hands with the opening of CUT, billed as a cosy sando and sound bar with a side in natural wines.
 It’s the brainchild of Twins Kitchen, the pair behind hotspots Common Ground and Interval.
-Sando options include brisket, tamago and bacon and vegetarian options alongside deep-fried delights such as okonomiyaki fries and head-cheese fritters.
+Sando options include beef brisket, tamago and bacon and mapo tofu (this one’s on the secret menu – shh!) alongside deep-fried delights such as okonomiyaki fries and headcheese fritters.
 Open daily, 5–10pm.

 8–10 Lyndhurst Terrace, Central